West African caravan trade

 These traders enslaved their prisoners (mainly women) and forced them to walk across the Sahara Desert to North Africa.
 From there traders shipped the gold to Europe and to West Asia.
-Most of the women stayed in North Africa where they became enslaved servants for rich people.
+Most of the women stayed in North Africa.
+They became enslaved servants for rich people there.
 But by the 1300s West Africa was beginning to sell manufactured goods like locally made cotton cloth as well as raw materials like gold.

 African sailing ships left Mombasa and Malindi for the Persian Gulf and India, selling ivory, slaves, coffee and gold, and buying cotton cloth, cowrie shells, and glass beads.
 Within Central Africa, people were probably trading dried fish, copper, and other things from region to region, and using small copper crosses, cowrie shells, copper bracelets, and Indian glass beads as money.

 But, just the same as in Europe and Asia, the most important parts of the ancient African economy were farming and fishing and hunting and gathering and taking care of animals.
 There weren’t really very many traders, or salt miners, or gold miners.
-Most people in West Africa and East Africa and Kush and Meroe andCentral Africa were farmers.
+Most people in West Africa and East Africa and Kush and Meroe and Central Africa were farmers.

 Learn by Doing – African Economy

 More about the trade in cotton cloth